-In 1993, at the age of 91, with her health and eyesight failing, my maternal grandmother Wilhelmina Cooke Carlson, known to all as “Cookie”, decided to sell her Santa Barbara condominium and move into a senior care home.
-One day, while packing things into boxes, she invited me over for tea and gave me a box of letters and mementos, and a small black photo album.
-It was very old and worn, and full of photographs and newspaper clippings about my grandfather, R.L.
-“Doc” Cooke, who had been the superintendent of the “Leprosy Settlement” at Kalaupapa, on the island of Molokai, for 14 years until his death in 1939.
+In 1993, at the age of 91, my maternal grandmother, Wilhelmina Kiesel Cooke Carlson, decided to sell her Santa Barbara condominium and move into a senior care home.
+She invited me over for tea one day in the midst of packing, and gave me a box of letters and mementos, and a small black photo album.
+The album was very old and worn, and full of photographs and newspaper clippings about my grandfather, R.L.
+“Doc” Cooke, who had been the superintendent of the Kalaupapa “Leprosy Settlement” on the Hawaiian island of Molokai for 14 years until his death in 1939.

-I was amazed.
-She and my mother had rarely mentioned Doc, and neither had ever talked about their life at the settlement, or mentioned the photo album.
-I wrapped it carefully in a cloth and put it away until I’d have time to really get into it.
+I was astounded.
+She and my mother had rarely mentioned Doc, and neither had ever talked about their life at the settlement.
+I wrapped it carefully, like an ancient relic, and put it away until I’d have time to really get into it.
 Life galloped off with me, and I moved from California to New Mexico, back to California, to Wyoming, and finally, back to New Mexico.
-I’d divorced, had a myriad of jobs, and met my new love, Dan, in 1996.
+I’d divorced, changed jobs and homes, and finally, met my life’s love, Dan, in 1996.

-I took the photo album with me and tried making some contacts at Kalaupapa, hoping to find someone who might have known my family when they were there, or someone who could help us make arrangements to visit the settlement.
+When Dan and I stepped off of the plane, I breathed in the warm, moist air – heavenly!
+It was my first time in Hawaii and I felt an incredible sense of heritage.
+I’d taken the photo album with me in hopes of making some contacts at Kalaupapa; someone who might have known my family when they were there; someone who could help us make arrangements to visit the settlement.

 I had no luck -“The loneliest place in the world” is not an easy place to network.

-In 1998 I decided to make copies of the album to give to my family for Christmas presents.
-Scanning and retouching the creases and spots from each photo meant spending hours every day immersed in the people and places of Kalaupapa during the years 1925 through 1939.
+In 1998 I decided to make copies of the album to give to my family as Christmas presents.
+Scanning and retouching the creases and spots from each photo and article meant spending hours every day immersed in the people and events at Kalaupapa during the years 1925 through 1939.
 There were days when, walking into the kitchen to join Dan for lunch, I actually felt as though I was stepping out of one time and place and into another.